Protect our environment from the illegal online trade of noxious weeds

 The most common noxious weeds traded online

-How to help
+How you can help

-Please don't contact the seller yourself, as Agriculture Victoria will follow up on your report and arrange for the effective treatment and removal of the plants.
+If you see a declared noxious weed for sale online, please don't contact the seller yourself.
+Agriculture Victoria will follow up on your report and arrange for the effective removal of the weeds.